3S0/3S0/README.md

 "An idiot admires complexity, a genius admires simplicity" - Terry A Davis

 ## Projects
-* esoware - A 1.12.2 Anarchy/PvP-Based Utility Mod for Minecraft Forge
+* esohack - based pvp client i am making to learn java

 ## Languages
 I am currently learning Java and mainly use that.
 In the past I learnt a bit of C++.